bellmit/attic/articles/membership.rst

 Membership in SOA is open to all persons aged thirteen years or older.

-Subject to the rules of this Charter, any person who is not a member can become a member by announcement.
+Subject to the articles of this Charter, any person who is not a member can become a member by announcement.
 Persons joining SOA should specify any additional contact information and their preferred forms of address.

 Any member can leave SOA at any time, by announcement.
 A member who leaves SOA ceases to be a member.